snowdonr/pyms-minerva/UserGuide/pyms-demo/introduction.rst

 :ref:`70b -- A simple overlay plot of multiple ICs. <demo-70b>

 :ref:`71 -- A plot with Display() object.
-Example shows an overlay plot of TIC, several ICs, and peaks detected by PyMS. <demo-71>`
+Example shows an overlay plot of TIC, several ICs, and peaks detected by PyMassSpec. <demo-71>`

-Chapter 9 -- Parallel processing with PyMS.
+Chapter 9 -- Parallel processing with PyMassSpec.
 ----------------------------------------------

 :ref:`90 --  <demo-90>`